Xpra-org/xpra/docs/Usage/Proxy-Server.md

 When started as `root`, which is the case when the proxy server runs as a [system service](./Service.md), this can also help to ensure that the sessions outlive the environment they were started from.

+Alternatively, you can use an [apache proxy server](./Apache-Proxy.md).

 ## Configuration
 Depending on the [authentication](./Authentication.md) module configured, the proxy server can: